nf-core/metatdenovo/docs/output.md

 #### Trim galore!

 [Trimgalore](https://github.com/FelixKrueger/TrimGalore) is trimming primer sequences from sequencing reads.
 Primer sequences are non-biological sequences that often introduce point mutations that do not reflect sample sequences.
-This is especially true for degenerated PCR primer.
+This is especially true for degenerated PCR primers.
 If primer trimming would be omitted, artifactual amplicon sequence variants might be computed by the denoising tool or sequences might be lost due to become labelled as PCR chimera.

 <details markdown="1">
 <summary>Output files</summary>

 - `trimgalore/`: directory containing log files with retained reads, trimming percentage, etc. for each sample.
-  - `*trimming_report.txt`: Report of read numbers that pass trimgalore.
+  - `*trimming_report.txt`: report of read numbers that pass trimgalore.

 </details>